 A long stay in the Bay of Islands was necessary in order to repair his ships, which had been damaged by a collision in the Indian Ocean.
-The ships were anchored in the bay from 4 May to 12 July 1772.
-Many of the initial encounters between Māori and the French were friendly, and the expedition left an extensive record of Māori life.
+They were anchored in the bay from 4 May to 12 July 1772.
+Many of the initial encounters with Māori were friendly, and the expedition left an extensive record of Māori life.

 D’Entrecasteaux and Duperrey